British Open snooker 2021: 'All about the W' – Stephen Hendry battles to victory, Mark Selby defeats Shaun Murphy

 Mark Selby repeated his world final victory over Shaun Murphy with a 3-2 success against the same opponent he defeated 18-15 to lift his fourth world title in May.

-Murphy missed a black to a middle pocket when he appeared set to send Selby heading for an early exit in the decider.
+Murphy missed a black to a middle pocket when he appeared set to send Selby, who enjoyed breaks of 78 and 54, heading for an early exit in the decider.

 The world number two will meet two-times world finalist Ali Carter or Lei Peifan in the second round.